cjoster/psp-artifacts/bin/README.md

 # kubectl-rotatetokens

 This kubectl plugin assists with rotating service account tokens in a namespace.
-The script does so by simply deleteing all secrets in the namespace that are of type 'kubernetes.io/service-account-token', causing the ServiceAccount controller to generate new tokens.
+The script does so by simply deleting all secrets in the namespace that are of type 'kubernetes.io/service-account-token', causing the ServiceAccount controller to generate new tokens.